 In April 2020, TikTok ranked top in the world among mobile apps for April revenue.
 The app outperformed YouTube, Tinder and Netflix, which rely on existing subscriptions.

 According to App Annie’s State of Mobile report, U.S. consumers spent more time on TikTok than other popular video streaming services such as Amazon Prime Video.
 On average, users spend about 52 minutes on the platform each day and open their app eight times a day.

 Most of the TikTok users are Gen Zers, teens and young adults.
 For example, 60% of the platform’s audience in the US is between the ages of 16 and 24.

 While the app’s demographic is often associated with Generation Z, lots of brands are successfully selling on TikTok even though their target audience is older.
-You can also find Gen X influencers on the platform, for example, @lizandmargaret50plus.
+You can also find Gen X influencers on the platform.
 So if your audience isn’t teens and young adults, it doesn’t mean the app is not right for you.
 Before you make your final decision, learn more about the platform and check out different examples of how to sell products on TikTok.

 What You Need to Know Before You Promote Your Business on TikTok

 Before you create your TikTok account and start posting your videos, you need to make sure you understand how the platform’s algorithms work.
 Creating video content takes time, and you definitely want your efforts to pay off.
 Especially if you want to sell on TikTok in the long run, not just have fun on the app.
 Though we totally get it, it’s so hard to stop scrolling it!